colinhartigan/blog/content/posts/hello.md

 #### NYC

 2 weeks later I went to NYC with Nick, Jessica, and Dawson.
 Nick and I were on a mission to catch the live premiere and Q&A for the new season Jet Lag: The Game.
-We weren't able to get tickets ahead of time so we had to gamble on the standby line and after almost 3 hours of waiting it paid off!
+We weren't able to get tickets ahead of time so we had to gamble on the standby line, and after almost 3 hours of waiting, it paid off!
 It was super cool to see the guys I've spent so many of my Wednesdays watching (and Tom Scott!!) in person.
 NYC is a really cool city and it was great to visit for the first time since middle school.

 ![jltg](/content/images/hello/jltg.jpeg)